 - Drooping ear

 - Changes in behavior, including throwing the rider

-As there are no preventable vaccines the best defense is to keep opossums away from horses and their feed.
-Keep exposed feed covered and remove garbage as soon as possible.
+As there are no preventable vaccines for EPM, the most effective preventative measure is to keep opossums away from horses and their feed.
+Ultimately, we recommend keeping feed covered when not in use and removing any garbage as soon as possible.